 World Award of Science

 The Albert Einstein World Award of Science was created as a means of recognition and encouragement for scientific and technological research and development.
-It takes into special consideration research which has brought true benefit and wellbeing to mankind.
+It takes into special consideration research which has brought true benefit and wellbeing to humankind.

 The winner of the award is elected by the Interdisciplinary Committee, which is composed of world renowned scientists, among them several Nobel laureates.